YasmineBB/curated/README.md

 ### Code

+I followed along with the Code Institute walkthrough project, Boutique Ado, which has been greatly helpful, and a lot of the code in this project has been used and adapted from that.

+Content on the site has been written by myself.

 ### Content

 ### Media

 All product and artist images used on the site were taken from:

 - [Unsplash](https://unsplash.com/photos/multicolored-abstract-painting--zASKXkwkIY?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash)
 - [Freepik](https://www.freepik.com/free-ai-image/elegant-modern-vase-design_47992970.htm#query=largevase&position=8&from_view=search&track=ais_ai_generated&uuid=56c5256d-d10d-4c5c-8604-e9c6e1b0cb9b)

 ### Acknowledgements

+I would like to give a huge thanks to my Code Institute mentor Richard Wells who has been of great support during this project.
+I would also like to thank the Code Institute Mentors who have assisted me in solving problems and bugs along the way.